Codngwthubaid/HalalifyWebApp/README.md

-# Spotify-Clone
+# Halalify Web App
-The repository describes about the Spotify Clone Project code.
+The repository describes about the Project Halalify Web App code.

-hugricons